nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 Alternatively, Java could enforce generic types at run-time.
 Over the years there have been a few proposals to do so ([example 1](http://gafter.blogspot.com/2006/11/reified-generics-for-java.html), [example 2](https://wiki.openjdk.java.net/display/valhalla/Main)).
-NB: the C# language has a similar type system and does enforce generics at run-time (sources:
+The C# language has a similar type system and does enforce generics at run-time (sources:
  [blog post](https://mattwarren.org/2018/03/02/How-generics-were-added-to-.NET/),
  [PLDI 2001 paper](https://www.microsoft.com/en-us/research/publication/design-and-implementation-of-generics-for-the-net-common-language-runtime/),